-Being a teenager is filled with many ups and downs and can be a tricky world to navigate as a quiet teen.
+Being a teenager is filled with many ups and downs and can be a tricky world to navigate.
 In adolescents, this is when there is more opportunity to be out with friends, being more social.

-For many quiet teens this is not appealing at all.
+For some teens this is not appealing at all.
 What happens for them is that they feel out of place among their friends and peers.
 For these kids, there is much to navigate that feels like too much.

 There is the noise in the hallways.